PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 12:42:54
+Last updated: 2024-04-02 12:44:58
-Random Quote: Motivation is the art of getting people to do what you want them to do because they want to do it. - Dwight D. Eisenhower
+Random Quote: It is not only for what we do that we are held responsible, but also for what we do not do. - Molière